-If you’re using LinkedIn to search for your next big career opportunity, creating the right headline is one of the best ways to get noticed.
+If you’re using LinkedIn to search for your next big career opportunity, creating a good LinkedIn headlines are one of the best ways to get noticed.

 That means that if you want to get more views, and more success on LinkedIn, you need to come up with a headline that gives you the edge.